Clinical-Genomics/BALSAMIC/docs/FAQs.rst

 #.
 Push the version increment changes: `git push`.
 #.
 Push the tags for the new version: `git push --tags`.
 #.
 Merge the changes into the `develop` branch (`git checkout develop && git merge master`).
+#.
+Use the release branch to verify/validate the new version.
+#.
+Once the verification/validation process is successfully completed and approved, proceed with the deployment to production.

 **Note**